On the $ZH\eta$ vertex in the simplest Little Higgs Model: Discussion and conclusion

 \section{Discussion and conclusion}

 In this paper we revisited the issue of deriving the mass eigenstate $ZH\eta$ vertex in the SLH.
 We found that the scalar kinetic terms are not canonically normalized in the usual parametrization and there are `unexpected' vector-scalar two-point transitions that need to be taken care of.
 We formulated the problem in a generic setting as the diagonalization of a vector-scalar system in gauge field theories.
-Especially we proved that the scalar mass terms coming from the $R_\xi$ gauge-fixing procedure will be automatically orthogonal to each other if the corresponding gauge fields are rotated to their mass eigenstate prior to gauge-fixing.
+Especially we proved that the scalar mass terms coming from the $R_\xi$ gauge-fixing procedure will be automatically orthogonal to each other if the corresponding gauge fields are rotated to their mass eigenstate prior to gauge-fixing~\footnote{We refer the reader to Ref.~\cite{Hubisz:2005tx} for another example in the Littlest Higgs with T-parity.}.
 This fact greatly simplifies the diagonalization procedure.

 For the SLH model, we found that the double exponential parametrization of scalar triplets, as shown in Eq.~\eqref{eq:phi1} and Eq.~\eqref{eq:phi2} is convenient for the derivation of $ZH\eta$ vertex, since in this parametrization the $\eta$ field is only subject to a simple rescaling in the diagonalization procedure, with which we could display in a simple form the $\eta^m$ component contained in the original $\eta,\zeta,\chi,\omega$ fields we started with, as shown in Eq.~\eqref{eq:ups}.